-Pioneer Prairie and Prairie Green Habitat are wholly owned limited liability companies with Habitat being the sole member.
+Pioneer Prairie and Prairie Green Habitat were wholly owned limited liability companies with Habitat being the sole member.
 The NRC is a wholly owned corporation with Habitat being the sole shareholder.
 For tax purposes, these entities are treated as disregarded entities.
 Their activities are included in Habitat's tax reporting.

-The Organization's tax returns for the years ended June 30, 2013, 2014 and 2015 are open for purposes of Internal Revenue Service or Illinois Department of Revenue examinations.
+The Organization's tax returns for the years ended June 30, 2014, 2015 and 2016, are open for purposes of Internal Revenue Service or Illinois Department of Revenue examinations.